memgraph/docs/docs/reference-guide/backup.md

 LOCK DATA DIRECTORY;
 ```

-At any time you can check the current lock status by issuing the following query:
+You can check the current lock status by running the following query:

 ```opencypher
 DATA DIRECTORY LOCK STATUS;
 ```

 A detailed guide is available
 [here](/how-to-guides/create-backup.md).